Search by Keyword

 The first stereo mix of “The Word” became available on compact disc for the first time on the box set “The Capitol Albums, Vol. 2,” which was released on April 11th, 2006.
 The entire “Rubber Soul” album was included using the mixes Capitol had in their possession since 1965.
 On initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix for the entire "Rubber Soul" album, which was a method that combined both the left and right channels of the stereo mix to create a mono mix.
 Therefore, the mono mix of "The Word" in this set was initially prepared in this way, the error being corrected on subsequent pressings.

-A very special version of the song was released on November 20th, 2006, this being an inventive medley called “Drive My Car / The Word / What You’re Doing” from the compilation album “Love.”
-This double-platinum selling album, which reached #4 on the Billboard album chart, featured the soundtrack to the popular Cirque du Soleil show of the same name.
+A very special version of the song was then released on November 20th, 2006, this being an inventive medley called “Drive My Car / The Word / What You’re Doing” from the compilation album “Love.”
+This double-platinum selling album, which reached #4 on the US Billboard album chart, featured the soundtrack to the popular Cirque du Soleil show of the same name.
 This track alone makes this album a “must have” for any Beatles fan.

-“The Beatles In Mono” was also released on September 9th, 2009, which contains the original 1965 mono mix of the song as well as the second stereo mix of 1965 (both remastered) as originally heard in Britain, only much crisper and clearer.
+“The Beatles In Mono” was released on September 9th, 2009, which contains the original 1965 mono mix of the song as well as the second stereo mix of 1965 (both remastered) as originally heard in Britain, only much crisper and clearer.

 Live Performances

-Upon examination of the arrangement used on this track, it seems apparent that The Beatles intended “The Word” to be a studio creation only.
+Upon examination of the arrangement used on this track, it seems quite apparent that The Beatles intended “The Word” to be a studio creation only.
 Therefore, they declined including the song in any of their live performances.

-However, Paul gave a nod to the song by including a portion of it in a live medley with the appropriately titled "All You Need Is Love" during many dates of his "On The Run" tour, which ran from July 15th, 2011 (New York City) to November 29th, 2012 (Edmonton, Canada).
+However, McCartney gave a nod to the song by including a portion of it in a live medley with the appropriately titled "All You Need Is Love" during many dates of his "On The Run" tour, which ran from July 15th, 2011 (New York City) to November 29th, 2012 (Edmonton, Canada).

 Conclusion

 For someone who was to supposedly denounce Christianity a few months later, this song assuredly shows John for what his innermost intentions and desires were.
-His highly reported personal campaigns for peace in 1969 and the early '70s show their face for the first time in December of 1965 in this groundbreaking anthem about loving each other.
+Lennon's highly reported personal campaigns for peace in 1969 and the early '70s show their face for the first time in December of 1965 in this groundbreaking anthem about loving each other.
 The buzz-word was proclaimed here and the world took notice and ran with it.

 Song Summary